Common Workplace Mediation Mistakes

 Resolution at Work Ltd has been supporting healthier, more positive workplaces since 2000.
-Originally founded by John Drowley and acquired by our Managing Director Alison Love, our practice grew from Alison’s unique blend of experience in management, HR and employment law.
+Originally founded by John Drowley and acquired by Alison Love, our practice grew from Alison’s unique blend of experience in management, HR and employment law.
 Over the years, she has brought together a team of highly skilled Associates, mediators, coaches, facilitators and workplace specialists, each with their own wealth of knowledge and professional backgrounds.

 From our beginnings in Wales, we’ve expanded to work with clients across England and beyond, building trusted relationships and a reputation for professionalism, independence and results.
 Resolution at Work has recently been acquired by Trish Hewitt, HR leader and Founder of Haylo HR with Alison remaining as a key figure within the business.